 The 2019 list is considered one of the strangest.

-“Thank you to our employees for their dedication and hard work at checkpoints across the country.
-We would not have had these many interesting finds without your skillful search capabilities.
-We would also like to thank travelers for their inspiration.
-It’s clear that these people do not follow our account.
-And thanks to the subscribers for enjoying these strange finds just like us, ”the department wrote.
+“Thank you to our staff for their dedication and hard work at checkpoints across the country.
+We would not have had these many interesting finds without your skillful inspection capabilities.
+We would also like to thank the travelers for the inspiration.
+It is clear that these people do not follow our account.
+And thanks to the subscribers for enjoying these strange finds as much as we do, ”the department wrote.

 View this post on Instagram